natasaignjatovic05/group-5/README.md

 - NYT: **1043**
 - Lyrics: **1486**

 Google Books and NYT share the largest overlap, which suggests a closer relationship between edited print language and institutional news discourse.
-Lyrics is the most distinct corpus, which likely reflects its expressive, genre-specific, and performance-oriented language.
+Lyrics appears to be the most distinct corpus, likely because it reflects more expressive and genre-specific language than edited print or news text.
 Twitter overlaps relatively strongly with Lyrics, which fits their more informal and conversational style.
 A concrete example is **lol**, which appears prominently in Twitter language but is not common in Google Books.
 This illustrates the broader point that “common language” depends heavily on where language is sampled from.

 ## Qualitative Exhibit: The Lexicon as a Cultural Artifact